hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 54**

 - A. Upload the required installation files to Cloud Storage.
 Configure the VM on a subnet with a Private Google Access subnet.
 Assign only an internal IP address to the VM.
 Download the installation files to the VM using gsutil.
-78%
+78%/tartar
 - https://cloud.google.com/vpc/docs/configure-private-google-access
 - you can follow these steps:
-- Upload the required installation files to Cloud Storage.
-  Configure the VM on a subnet with a Private Google Access subnet.
-This will allow the VM to access Google APIs and services, such as Cloud Storage, without requiring a public IP address or internet access.
+- This will allow the VM to access Google APIs and services, such as Cloud Storage, without requiring a public IP address or internet access.
   Assign only an internal IP address to the VM.
 This will ensure that the VM is not accessible from the public internet.
   Download the installation files to the VM using gsutil, which is a command-line tool that allows you to access Cloud Storage from the VM.